philipwfowler/tbparse/README.md

 ```
 Note that mutation->location->mutation is not uniquely defined for some 'promoters' i.e. the promoter for gene X may lie within the coding region of gene Y which makes assigning it as a CDS mutation or a PROM mutation difficult.

-it will parse insertions and deletions as long as they conform to the format like in the example below.
+It will also parse insertions and deletions as long as they conform to the format like in the example below.

 ```
 > gemucator-run.py --mutation rpoB_1300_ins